mdabrowski1990/uds/SECURITY.md

 ## Reporting a Vulnerability

-If you have noticed any security vulnerabilities, please report it via e-mail:
+If you have noticed any security vulnerabilities, please report it via e-mail to [uds-package-development@googlegroups.com](mailto:uds-package-development@googlegroups.com)
-[uds-package-development@googlegroups.com](mailto:uds-package-development@googlegroups.com)